Online Resource Allocation with Convex-set Machine-Learned Advice: Model

 The consistent ratio of algorithm $\mathcal A$, denoted by $\cons(\mathcal A)$, measures how well algorithm $\mathcal A$ performs when the ML advice is completely accurate.
 That is, it measures the performance of algorithm $\mathcal A$ on all arrival sequences in the set $\mathcal{S}(\region)$ that are consistent with the ML advice $\region$.
 Similarly, the robust ratio of algorithm $\mathcal A$, denoted by $\comp(\mathcal A)$, measures the performance of algorithm $\mathcal A$ on all arrival sequences.
 The robust ratio can evaluate the robustness of the algorithm when the ML advice is misleading.

 Mathematically speaking, for any arrival sequence $I$ and an online algorithm $\mathcal A$, let $\rew(\mathcal A, I)$ be the expected cumulative reward of the algorithm under the arrival sequence $I$.
 Further, let $\opt(I)$ be the optimal clairvoyant solution under arrival sequence $I$.
 Note that the optimal clairvoyant solution, which has knowledge of the arrival sequence in advance, starts by allocating resources to the type $h$ that has the highest reward.
 If there is any resource remaining after that, it allocates resources to type $\ell$ requests.
-Then, we define:
+Then, we define:\footnote{ In our work, we assume that resources are divisible, allowing for partial acceptance of requests.
+While this assumption simplifies the analysis, it preserves key structural properties of the problem.
+The algorithms developed here also apply to the non-divisible model and remain accurate as the number of resources~$m$ grows large.
+Specifically, the hindsight optimal scales linearly with~$m$, while the loss in the numerator of the competitive ratio due to items being non-divisible remains constant, leading to a reduction in the competitive ratio of order~$\Theta(1/m)$. }

 It is worth noting that when the set $\mathcal S(\region)$ contains all possible arrival sequences, the consistent ratio is equivalent to the traditional worst-case competitive ratio notion for online algorithm design in the absence of ML advice.
 In this case, the algorithm's performance is evaluated based on its worst-case performance over all possible arrival sequences.
 Similarly, when the ML-consistent set $\mathcal S(\region)$ is empty, the robust ratio is also equivalent to the traditional competitive ratio notion, where the algorithm's performance is measured against the optimal clairvoyant solution that has full knowledge of the arrival sequence.